vhelin/wla-dx/doc/asmdiv.rst

             .db "<25"

-In this case B points to A and D points to A. If you add keyword ``ISOLATED`` to ``.MACRO`` MACROM then B still points to A, but A doesn't bleed out of MACROM and D points to C. Exiting a ``.MACRO`` that uses keyword ``ISOLATED`` restores the child label stack.
+In this case B points to A and D points to A. If you add keyword ``ISOLATED`` to ``.MACRO`` MACROM then B still points to A, but A doesn't leak out of MACROM and D points to C. Exiting a ``.MACRO`` that uses keyword ``ISOLATED`` restores the child label stack.